ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Some thoughts about the optimal and future hardware:

+### The End For Mobile Smartphone Based VR?

+The Daydream and GearVR platforms are both loosing momentum with Daydream not beeing supported by the latest Pixel phones and GearVR no longer beeing supported by the upcomming Note 10.
+All this is understandable since new GearVR and Daydream headsets might be the cheapest way to get into VR when you already own a compatible phone but with ever more affordable standalone headsets like the Oculus GO and Quest which offer a simpler setup and often a better experience customer have a great alternative.
+Nonetheless I believe there are still many people who would like to see these platforms keep developing and there are so many VR capable phones and headsets out there that these platforms will continue to be used for quite some time.

 ### Qualcomm Chips

 Qualcomm already offers chips that have positional tracking in mind.
 Starting with the Snapdragon 835 in the Samsung S8 better stereo camera based tracking should be possible regarding to Qualcomm and you can read more about it here.
 Qualcomm mentions 4 key advantages of stereo over monocular 6-DoF: